bmagalhaes/ECO395M-Final-Project/Final_rmd.md

 California’s Tobacco Control Program

 Kearney, M.S. and Levine, P.B.
 (2015) Media Influences on Social
-Outcomes: The Impact of MTV’s 16 and Pregnant on Teen Childbearing
+Outcomes: The Impact of MTV's 16 and Pregnant on Teen Childbearing